A cubulation with no factor system: Introduction

 Our first theorem is as follows, which answers a question of Behrstock--Hagen--Sisto \cite[Question 8.13]{BehrstockHagenSisto17}.

 \begin{thm} There is a cubulated group $G\acts X$ such that $X$ does not have a factor system. \end{thm}

 In \cite[Theorem A]{HagenSusse20} Hagen--Susse provide three separate sufficient conditions for a cubulated group $G\acts X$ to admit a factor system: (1) the action is rotational, (2) it satisfies the weak finite height condition for hyperplanes, and (3) it satisfies the essential index condition together with the Noetherian intersection of conjugates condition on hyperplane stabilizers.
-Theorem \ref{thm:nofactor} gives the first known example of a cubulated group that fails all of these conditions.
+Theorem \ref{thm:nofactor} gives the first known example of a cubulated group that fails all of these conditions (see Remark \ref{remk:3conditions} for more on this).
 The example behind Theorem \ref{thm:nofactor} also contains pairs of hyperplanes that are $L$-well-separated but not $(L-1)$-well-separated for arbitrarily large $L$ (Remark \ref{remk:wellseparated}), which provides a negative answer to a question of Genevois \cite[Question 6.69 (first part)]{Genevois19}.

 Associated to a CAT(0) cube complex $X$ is the \emph{contact graph} $\cC X$: the vertices are the hyperplanes of $X$, and edges correspond to pairs of hyperplanes whose carriers intersect (equivalently, pairs of hyperplanes that are not separated by a third hyperplane).
 The contact graph is always a quasitree \cite{Hagen14}, so in particular it is hyperbolic.
 Moreover, the contact graph is a key ingredient of the HHG structure that one usually builds for cubulated groups.
 More precisely, if a cubulated group $G\acts X$ has a $G$-invariant factor system $\fF$, then one can build a HHG structure for $G$ by taking the contact graph $\cC F$ of each $F\in\fF$ and coning off certain subgraphs of $\cC F$ that correspond to smaller elements of $\fF$ -- see \cite{BehrstockHagenSisto17} for details.
 The existence of a factor system for $G\acts X$ also implies that the induced action of $G$ on $\cC X$ is acylindrical \cite[Theorem D]{BehrstockHagenSisto17}.
 (Recall that the action of a group $G$ on a metric space $(M,d)$ is \emph{acylindrical} if for all $\epsilon>0$ there exist $R,N>0$ such that $d(x,y)\geq R$ implies that there are at most $N$ elements $g\in G$ satisfying $d(x,gx),d(y,gy)<\epsilon$.)
 The following theorem is therefore a strengthening of Theorem \ref{thm:nofactor}.